IP-CAM/The-Movie-DB-Admin-api/README.md

 # opencart-themoviedb
-Plugin de integração do OpenCart e a api do The Movie DB
+OpenCart integration plugin and The Movie DB api

-#Instalação
+#Installation

-1 - Instale o Opencart normalmente.
+1 - Install Opencart normally.

-2 - Enviar os arquivos do plugin para a pasta onde o Opencart está instalado.
+2 - Send the plugin files to the folder where Opencart is installed.

-3 - Habilite o plugin em Extensions > Dashboard.
+3 - Enable the plugin in Extensions> Dashboard.

-4 - Adicione a permissão no plugin:
+4 - Add permission in the plugin:
-Ir no menu Users > Users groups, clicar em editar no grupo de usuários ao qual seu usuário pertence e marcar todas as páginas do plugin.
+Go to the Users> Users groups menu, click on edit in the user group to which your user belongs and mark all the pages of the plugin.

-5 - A tela dos filme deve ficar na página inicial, no dashboard.
+5 - The screen of the films must be on the home page, on the dashboard.